Back to top anchor

 Day Programmes refers to Day Activity and Living Skills that are provided in a community-based setting.

-Once all the feedback is available it will be used to draft a model of care for Day Programmes.
+A draft model of care for non-clinical Day Programmes was co-designed with service users, the community and providers of services following extensive listening and feedback sessions held between February and May 2023.
 A 'model of care' is a way of describing what type of services we need, and how they should work.